Elphel/vdt-plugin/README.md

 __Update for Eclipse Neon__: Tested, instructions above are still valid (including using GTK2 instead of GTK3), in the installer the needed _Eclipse IDE for Java EE Developers_ is __the second choice__ in the menu.
-You also need to remove the following line:
+You also need to remove the following line in eclipse.ini.
+By default Neon installs executable and ini file to ~/eclipse/jee-neon/:

 -XX:+UseStringDeduplication

 As it is not recognized on GNU/Linux (at least on my installation) and causes a crash at startup.

 ### Installation of VDT plugin itself